 4 cups large rolled oats (NOT instant)

 2 Tbsp molasses

-1/2 to 1 cup of your favorite chopped nuts or seeds, if you wish a combination of: sunflower seeds, sesame seeds, walnuts, cashews, hazelnuts, almonds, pecans, flax seeds, etc.
+1/2 to 1 cup of your favorite chopped nuts or seeds.
+Try a combination: sunflower seeds, sesame seeds, chopped walnuts, cashews, hazelnuts, almonds, pecans, flax seeds, etc.

-2. Spread the mix on a cookie sheet or sheet tray and bake 15-25 minutes, stirring once or twice during baking to brown the mix evenly.
+- Spread the mix on a cookie sheet or sheet tray and bake 15-25 minutes, stirring once or twice during baking to brown the mix evenly.
 (Tip: if you like it clumpy, press it down in the pan, only stir it once, and don’t move it much when you take it out of the oven)

 - It should look a light honey-brown color and smell toasty as you take it from the oven.
 Cool the tray on a rack.
 It will continue to develop toastiness as it cools.

 - Add 1/2 to 1 cup dried fruit (currants, raisins, cranberries, dried apples), if desired, after granola has cooled.

 After you’ve done the base batch once or twice, experiment with coconut flakes, macadamia nuts and dried pineapple or perhaps hazelnut and cranberry or maybe dried cherries and almonds or maybe dried apple and walnut.
 Throw in some cardamom or dried ginger if you’re feeling spicy.